DiegoAlavedra1201/q4/README.md

 class 11) finished the codecademy and presented after school.

 class12) I started the second course about arrays maps structs and loops.
 I finished the first lesson on loops and the second lesson on arrays.
 The rest of the features of the couse (quiz and project) are locked behind a paywall.

+class 13) started the third lesson of the go extension course and reivisitng the time translation cases assignment.